Editor's Note: This story originally appeared on NewRetirement.

 39. Keep learning about finances

-A survey suggests that financial literacy is lower than even most people might expect.
+A survey suggests that financial literacy is lower than most people might expect.
 Fidelity asked more than 2,000 people — half of whom were between the ages of 55 and 65 and not retired — questions in eight different retirement categories.

 On average, people got right a mere 30%.
 Absolutely nobody got all the questions correct, and the highest overall grade was 79%.
 Can you do better?